ValliKaz/MovieMatebot/README.md

 # MovieMate Telegram Bot

 **MovieMateBot** is a Telegram bot designed to simplify movie planning and tracking for pairs of users.
-It allows two users to create a shared movie list, categorized as "Planned" or "Watched," add movies, view lists, and get random movie suggestions from their planned list.
+It allows two users to create a shared movie list, categorized as "Planned" or "Loved," add movies, view lists, and get random movie suggestions from their planned list.
 Users connect via an invite code and interact with a unified dataset stored in Supabase.

 ## 📘 Project Overview